Operations / Administration Chief Operating Officer, Chicago Public Schools

 - Identify opportunities for cross-functional collaboration and align teams to realize efficiencies.

-- Supervise, mentor, evaluate and provide professional growth and development opportunities for staff.
+- Mentor, evaluate and provide professional growth and development opportunities for staff.

 - Build and cultivate a strong operations team culture

-- Manage and allocate resources (e.g., money, people, and time) strategically and equitably so that they align to schools’ needs.
+- Manage and allocate resources (e.g., money, people, and time) strategically and equitably so that they align to school and departmental needs.

 Represent Operations with Stakeholders

 - Under the direction of the Chief Executive Officer, interface extensively with Board of Education members to support CPS initiatives and provide expertise and recommendations to Board members.
 Attend all Board meetings and functions in order to represent operational departments.

 - Coordinate with external partners, including City Hall and community-based organizations, to align equity efforts citywide.

 - Partner with internal and external stakeholders to identify opportunities to improve and streamline processes and policies.